MicrosoftDocs/dynamics-365-unified-operations-public/articles/human-resources/hr-cust-migration.md

 - Reconfigure dual-write integration.
 Evaluate which entities must be enabled.
 - Consider using virtual tables to replace dual-write for integration.
 - All remaining standalone Human Resources environments will automatically be deleted ten days after successful migration of the production environment to the finance and operations infrastructure.
 - If Power BI is needed in the migrated finance and operations environment, complete these steps [Administration overview](hr-admin-overview.md).
+- If you are configuring integration with finance and operations, see [Configure integration with finance](hr-admin-integration-finance.md#migration-considerations).

 #### Dual-write integration